boudlo-forge/boudlo.github.io/_posts/2022-11-18-jims-bean-jar-recipe-no-carrots.md

 10. Pour the rest of the stock over the ingredients, add hot water or rocquettes cider if the ingredients aren't covered.

-11. Cook on low heat for a minimum of 10 hours.
+11. Cook on lowest heat for a minimum of 10 hours.
 Ideally, cook for 12hours, rest for 6 and then re-heat and stir.

 12. Add more Salt and Pepper to taste when serving.
 Ideally served with fresh crusty bread and Guernsey butter.
 If you have it, try Celery Salt instead of normal salt.